 Eyre Peninsula Link

-After almost 50 years in service, the Eyre Peninsula’s existing high-voltage power line is approaching the end of its operational life.
-To ensure the Eyre Peninsula has a secure and reliable electricity supply for the next 50 years, ElectraNet is building a new high-voltage power line and upgrading five substations.
+After more than 50 years in service, the Eyre Peninsula’s existing high-voltage power line was approaching the end of its operational life.
+To ensure the Eyre Peninsula has a secure and reliable electricity supply for the next 50 years, ElectraNet has built a new high-voltage power line and upgraded five electricity substations.

 About the project